-The Bhaktivedanta Institute cherishes the privilege to have started the world's first graduate degree program (M.S./Ph.D.) in the rapidly emerging field of consciousness studies.
-This program has been launched at Bombay in collaboration with the Birla Institute of Technology and Science, one of India's top technical schools.
+The Bhaktivedanta Institute cherishes the privilege to have started the world's first Master's degree and Ph.D. programs in the rapidly emerging field of consciousness studies.
+This program has been launched at Bombay in collaboration with the Birla Institute of Technology and Science (BITS Pilani), one of India's top technical schools.
 While a growing number of major universities offer degree programs in related fields such as cognitive science, our program is, to the best of our knowledge, the first full-fledged program exclusively dedicated to consciousness studies.

-Our M.S. degree program runs for two years, consisting of four semesters (3 semesters of course work and one semester for dissertation).
+Our M.Phil. degree program runs for two years, consisting of four semesters (3 semesters of course work and one semester for dissertation).

 The first group of students entered the M.S. program in January 1997.
-The Institute expects to have at least twenty students in the Masters program within the next few years.
+Since it is an intensive research-oriented graduate program, we enroll no more than 5-6 students every year.
+So far, over thirty students have graduated from the program.
+We strive to provide full/partial financial support to all admitted students.
 An international quality education at low-cost together with the opportunity to go to India promises to make this degree program particularly attractive to overseas students.

 Our graduate program is a natural culmination of the active participation of the Institute in the development of the new scientific field of consciousness studies in this decade.
 In a modest sense, the Institute can be said to have played a pioneering role in the development of this field.

-The Institute hosted the First International Conference on the Study of Consciousness within Science in 1990 in San Francisco.
+For example, the Institute hosted the First International Conference on the Study of Consciousness within Science in 1990 in San Francisco.
 The conference featured sixteen invited speakers including three Nobel Laureates.
 About 490 scholars from different universities in North America and overseas attended as registered participants.
 The conference was considered a trend-setting major academic event of the time.
 Immediately after the conference, the Bhaktivedanta Institute started a colloquium on Consciousness and Science in the San Francisco Bay Area.
-The colloquium has been meeting regularly for eight years, with a list of speakers that is a veritable who's-who of leading researchers in consciousness studies.
+The colloquium ran for over a decade, with a list of speakers that is a veritable who's-who of leading researchers in consciousness studies.